aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 Successfully created/updated stack - DEMO-appmesh-colorapp
 ```

-Now, when you curl the app, you will see a responses like the following:
+Now, when you curl the app, you will see a response like the following:

 ```
 $ curl $colorapp/color